pb66/cronnode/README.md

     git clone https://github.com/otherWIP/cronnode.git && cronnode/install.sh

-then edit cron to add triggers using
+then edit cron to add triggers using (NOTE TO SELF - should add to emonhub user's crontab)

     crontab -e